 Things to Do Green Island

-Remember though, Green Island is a unique destination because it gives you reef and rainforest in the one visit.
+Remember though; Green Island is a unique destination because it gives you reef and rainforest in the one visit.
 The low, forested atoll makes access to the rainforest convenient for travellers.
 Wander easily along one of the many boardwalk trails that wind their way through the rainforested national park section.
-Alternatively, plot your own adventure around the 1.6 kilometre circumference of the island along its beautiful shorelines.
+Alternatively, plot your adventure around the 1.6-kilometre circumference of the island along its beautiful shorelines.

-In fact, visiting Green Island Resort just to wine, dine and relax your way through the day watching the sun rise and set over the reef waters is a perfectly good plan!
+Visiting Green Island Resort to wine, dine and relax your way through the day watching the sunrise and set over the reef waters is a perfectly good plan!